maplibre/maplibre-navigation-ios/README.md

         options.distanceMeasurementSystem = .metric
         options.attributeOptions = []

+        print("[\(type(of:self))] Calculating routes with URL: \(Directions.shared.url(forCalculating: options))")

+        /// URL is based on the base URL in the Info.plist called `MGLMapboxAPIBaseURL`
-        Directions.shared.calculate(options) { (waypoints, routes, error) in
+        /// - Note: Your routing provider could be strict about the user-agent of this app before allowing the call to work Directions.shared.calculate(options) { (waypoints, routes, error) in
             guard let route = routes?.first else { return }